PrimCraft/primcraft.com/_i18n/en-US/servers/es/server-rules.md

 1. **Use common sense**: Have fun and don't be a jerk.
 2. **No cheating**: That includes X-ray, fly hacking, etc. If you are not sure if you can use a certain mod, ask an admin.
-3. **Show respect**: No discrimination against other players, no harassment, building into/over others' spaces, etc.
+3. **Show respect**: No harassment or discrimination against other players, no building into/over others' spaces, etc.
     - For the building case, we recommend keeping at least a 20 blocks distance or 10% padding from others' building/plot.
 4. **Be considerate**: Do not abuse public infrastructures/resources.
     - Many players may leave their farm and resources for public use.
-Take only what you need only and always replant/re-breed if it is a produce/animal farm.
+Take only what you need only and always replant the farm or re-breed the animal.
 5. **No griefing**: Ask for permission before using/modifying/removing properties of other players.
 No lethal trap in public area, random holes, random destruction to the natural landscape, etc.
     - In addition, any safety hazard without the user knowing the risk and an escape option before the point of consent can be considered as griefing, e.g. a random minecart in nether leading the user down to a pool of lava without telling the user is a classic one.
 6. **No misleading/fraud**: Stuff like "jump into a lava pool with your gear on can get you a stack of diamond blocks" is not cool.
 Just stop.